HL7/davinci-ecdx/input/pagecontent/task-based-approach.md

 1. {{ site.data.base-example-list[4] }}
 1. {{ site.data.base-example-list[15] }}
 1. The Patient B’s Documents referenced by Task.output are contained resources and the actual documents are base64 pdf files in the DocumentReference.content.attachment.data elements.
 By polling the Task, the Payer already has the data when the Task is completed and there is no need to perform an additional RESTful GET to fetch them (documents from the resource are rendered in this example).
-1. Payer A knows the appropriate LOINC codes for searching for History and Physical CCDA document (34117-2 History & Physical Note)
+1. Payer A knows the appropriate LOINC codes (4548-4 Hemoglobin A1c/Hemoglobin.total in Blood)
 1. {{ site.data.base-example-list[16] }}

-{% include examplebutton_default.html example="task-scenario3-basic" b_title = 'Click Here To See Example Unsuccessful Task Based Transaction' %}
+{% include examplebutton_default.html example="task-scenario-3" b_title = 'Click Here To See Example Unsuccessful Task Based Transaction' %}

 ---